vajicek/semaforky/web_app/README.md

 ## List of features

+* The device will connect to the ESSID 'semaforky' if it exists, or create it if not.
+This provides flexibility to choose which device acts as the hotspot, or to use a separate router.
 * Operations divided into rounds (e.g. training + two halves, FITA 900 - 60m/50m/40m) and rounds into sets (e.g. 10 or 12 sets).
 * Scan - gather all devices on given network (specified by Network option).
 Display number of clients and capabilities (semaphore, siren, line indicator, clock) provided.
 * Configurable number of lines - 1 or 2